This is a call for expressions of interest for my trip 'walking through the Zanskar valley', funded by the expedition fund.

 This trip is open to anyone that can walk!
 You don't need to be incredibly fit or experienced to come on this trip.
 But you must be excited, positive and motivated enough to keep on walking day after day after day!

 If you have absolutely no bushwalking experience right now but are interested, you are still welcome to come!
-But I will expect you to gain at least a little experience before this trip ( I will organise a few training walks for this purpose!).
+But I will expect you to gain a certain amount of experience before this trip.
+I will organise some training walks for this purpose.
+These will include some very long day walks, some overnighters and one week long walk most likely during the easter teaching break of 2022.

 Equally, if you are very experienced in long distance multi-day bushwalking, I would really appreciate you coming along!
 Personally I am somewhat of a beginner, and it would be incredibly valuable to have someone more experienced than I on this team.
 I would love to learn from you!